Joey Green

 Joey Green (born May 26, 1958) is an American author.
 He has written over sixty books and has been a guest on Good Morning America, The View, and The Tonight Show.
 He is a former contributing editor to National Lampoon and a former advertising copywriter at J. Walter Thompson.
 He has also written commercials for Burger King, Disney World, and Eastman Kodak.

+Early life and education

 He was born in Miami, Florida.
 He graduated with a BFA from Cornell University in 1980, where he founded the campus humor publication, The Cornell Lunatic, was political cartoonist for The Cornell Daily Sun, and was a member of the Quill and Dagger society.
 He has two daughters.

+Career

-Green has been profiled in the New York Times, People magazine, the Los Angeles Times, the Boston Globe, the Washington Post, Forbes, and USA Today, and he has been interviewed on hundreds of radio shows.
+Green has been profiled in The New York Times, People magazine, the Los Angeles Times, the Boston Globe, The Washington Post, Forbes, and USA Today, and he has been interviewed on hundreds of radio shows.